It’s a lovely morning. You wake up to the soothing sounds of raindrops falling on the roof of your RV. Everyone is stirring.

-We have been on the road for nearly 3 years and the only person that has ever voiced a whole lotta concern was my mom.
+We have been on the road for 4 years and the only person that has ever voiced a whole lotta concern was my mom.

 For the most part, folks that we have met have applauded our efforts to take our kids out of a broken and dying education system and taking responsibility for their education.

 First, comply with the states in your home state/domicile.